datatrail-jhu/00_intro/manuscript/003_data_science_process.md

 o) give a talk at a conference and make materials available online

 {choose-answers: 4}
-?
-What's the first step in the data science process?
+?2 What's the first step in the data science process?

 C) generating the question
+C) figuring out the question
+C) determining the question
 o) writing up the results
 o) analyzing the data
 o) getting the data